Haugesen/TaskMaster/README.md

 # TaskMaster
-A to-do app for a school project
+A MacOS to-do app for a school project